-Average attorney fees are the fees that a plaintiff represented in the standardized case study must advance to a local attorney.
+Average attorney fees are the fees that Seller (plaintiff) must advance to a local attorney to represent Seller in the standardized case, regardless of final reimbursement.
 Although it is assumed that judgment will be 100% in favor of the plaintiff, and that the plaintiff is likely to be entitled to an award of legal cost along with the judgment, the methodology takes into account all the attorney fees that the plaintiff needs to advance, which includes: (i) the fees to handle the case up to judgment, including pre-trial attachment of the defendant's movable assets, (ii) the fees for enforcement if a lawyer is commonly retained for this purpose, and (iii) if applicable, the value added tax or other taxes.

-What is a specialized commercial court according to the Enforcing Contracts methodology?
+What is a specialized commercial court, division or section according to the Enforcing Contracts methodology?

-A specialized commercial court can be established by setting up a dedicated standalone court, a specialized commercial section within existing courts or specialized judges within a general civil court.
+A specialized commercial court, division or section can be established by setting up a dedicated standalone court, a specialized commercial division or section within existing courts or specialized judges within a general civil court.
 Specialized judges hear only commercial cases and do not hear other types of civil cases.